lockss/lockss-rtd-manual/docs/configuring.rst

 Prompt: :guilabel:`Path of the log storage area`

-Enter the desired path for the :term:`log storage area`, which by default is the same as the :ref:`State Data Storage Area`.
+Enter the desired path for the :term:`log storage area`, which by default is the same as the :term:`state data storage area` (see :ref:`State Data Storage Area Settings`).

 .. index:: temporary storage area; configuration